facebook/prophet/docs/_docs/handling_impact_of_covid-19.md

 plt.rcParams['figure.figsize'] = 9, 6
 ```
-As a result of the lockdowns caused by the COVID-19 pandemic, many time series experienced "shocks" during 2020 and into 2021.
+As a result of the lockdowns caused by the COVID-19 pandemic, many time series experienced "shocks" during 2020.
 Some examples are: